jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 ## 3. Tuples & Unpacking

-**What/Why:** Tuples are immutable sequences — once created, their contents cannot be changed.
-They’re ideal for fixed-size, heterogeneous data (e.g. coordinate pairs, function returns).
+**What:** Tuples are immutable sequences — once created, their contents cannot be changed.
+**Why:** They’re ideal for fixed-size, heterogeneous data (e.g. coordinate pairs, function returns).
 Tuples support multiple assignment and “starred unpacking” for flexible splitting.

 **Tuple immutability:**
 Once a tuple is created, you cannot change its contents: